mckdh/aboutRyan/README.md

 * iOS, Android, Server

 ## Author
-* I wrote a book in Korea, which contains Objective Oriented Programming Conception.
+* I wrote a book in Korea, which contains Objective Oriented Programming conceptions.
 * It took a decade to write.
 * It shows that I have patience, persistence and writing skill.
 * I can use OOP well when I program.
-* This book was bestseller in programming category in May 2019.
+* This book was a bestseller in that programming category in May, 2019.
 ![f](https://user-images.githubusercontent.com/11452935/51438922-2c2a1a00-1cf6-11e9-8ae4-3308ba0b95c2.jpg)
 * http://www.yes24.com/Product/Goods/69723451 (in online bookstore, Korea)